Atomistic Approach to Exciton-Phonon Couplings in Semiconductor Quantum Dots: Results

 We then compute the corresponding spectral lines.
 Figure~\ref{fig:fig2}(d) displays the lowest exciton states ($X$), the lowest biexciton state ($XX$), and the lowest Kramers-degenerate trion states ($X^-$, $X^+$).
 The line heights correspond to the squared dipole matrix elements for the respective transitions.
 We observe dipole strengths that are relatively similar in magnitude.

 Now that the transition dipole elements for the excitonic states of interest are available, we can compute the spontaneous emission rates of the optically active complexes using Eq.~\eqref{eq:SERate}.
 The refractive index $n(\omega)$ in the long wave-length limit is taken as 3.46.
 The resulting lifetimes, obtained as the inverse of the spontaneous emission rates, are summarized in Table~\ref{tb:tb1}.
+Note that we find variations of up to 10\% in the lifetimes occur for different random alloying.
 For InAsP/InP QDs of comparable dimensions, exciton lifetimes of about 1 ns at cryogenic temperatures are reported from experiments~\cite{hostein2008timeLifeTimeExperiment}, in good agreement with our atomistic theory.